RhysU/ar/README.rst

 using O(3m^2) operations.
 This solver is useful for investigating the correctness and numerical stability of estimated process parameters and autocorrelation information.
-The algorithm is [Zohar1974]'s improvement of [Trench1967]'s work See [Bunch1985] for a discussion of the stability of Trench-like algorithms and for faster, albeit much more complicated, variants.
+The algorithm is [Zohar1974]'s improvement of [Trench1967]'s work.
+See [Bunch1985] for a discussion of the stability of Trench-like algorithms and for faster, albeit much more complicated, variants.

 ::